-We work on a diverse range of technical and creative projects supporting various industries.
+We work on a diverse range of design and prototyping projects supporting high-tech industries.
 Please see some examples of out work below:

 The Commuter Film

 Mewies Design limited designs motion system for 2018 Commuter film, staring Liam Neeson.

 Working in collaboration with Fresh Fabrications, we designed the hardware for the film set at Pinewood studios.

 We designed two 40 meter long train carriage frames and a hinged coupling system, which could be moved around on-set using hydraulic actuators.
 With specially designed vibration motors we were able to create the realistic simulation of the trains movement.

 We provided all the structural analysis of the I-beam frames and designed a special castor wheel systems to allow the carriages to be moved around the set.

 We also designed a special static and moving gantries which allowed them to put trains carriages up in the air whilst filming underneath for the "de-coupling scene" in the movie.

 We provided full detail part and assembly drawing packs, which allowed the team at Pinewood to construct the set.